kuqmua/tufa_project/README.md

 ### todo tomorrow
-* fix where was for github_file_line_column
 * fix proc macro submodules, rename them
-* fix github_file_line_column logic
 * make refactoring for module-like implementation (no external dependencies from different modules)
 * remove type_path.path.segments.len() check in proc_macros. use .get(index) instead of [index]
 * format!("{}, ", e)) for error refactor in format tufa_server/src/preparation/check_availability.rs:91:29 error_string
-* it possible to implement traits for Vec<u8> for example
-* maybe write into implementation ofr errors to use ? syntax
 * proc macreo input parameter crate or tufa_common
-* think about config field traits
 * add use trait import in the scope in case of macro like this
 ```
 let f: u32 = {